polyipseity/information/special/academia/HKUST/COMP 1942/project/phase 3/submission.md

 These are the results of the model on the training dataset.

+How to interpret the results below?
+The confusion matrix shows that number of data falling into the 4 possible combinations of actual income/predicted income: `<=50k`/`<=50k`, `<=50k`/`>50k`, `>50k`/`<=50k`, `>50k`/`>50k`.
+The error reports shows, for each actual income, the total number of data points, how many data points are predicted wrongly, and the percentage error of the data predicted wrongly.
+The metrics show the several ways to measure the performance of this model.
+The accuracy is simply how many data points are predicted correctly.
+The accuracy percentage is the portion of data points predicted correctly.
+The specificity is the portion of correctly predicted `<=50k` data points over data points that are actually `<=50k`.
+The sensitivity is the portion of correctly predicted `>50k` data points over data points that are actually `>50k`.
+The precision is the portion of data points that are correctly predicted `>50k` over data points that are correctly or incorrectly predicted `50k`.
+The F1 score is defined as $2 \frac {\text{precision} \cdot \text{recall} } {\text{precision} + \text{recall} }$ and describes both the precision and recall in one metric, making it a more comprehensive measurement of model performance than simply using precision or recall alone.
+The success class is simply which income is treated as the "positive" condition, which is `>50k`.
+The success probability is the minimum confidence (inclusive) of being `>50k` required to predict `>50k` for that data point.
+Both the lift chart and the decile-wise lift chart describe the model performance compared to the baseline model, i.e. the average model.
+For the lift chart, the higher the (signed) area between the two curves is, the better.
+For the decile-wise lift chart, the more abrupt the transition from the 1st decile to the 10th decile is, the better.

 Confusion matrix is as follows:

 | __Actual\Predicted__ | __<=50k__ | __>50k__ |